 - 4. Chicago Bears

-- David Montgomery struggled mightily at times during his rookie season, while Chicago showed no faith to lean on Tarik Cohen in the run game.
+- Reports have surfaced that David Montgomery is doubtful for Week 1 with a groin injury.
+Even when healthy, the running back struggled mightily at times during his rookie season, while Chicago showed no faith to lean on Tarik Cohen in the run game.

 Fournette would serve as a tremendous upgrade in the Bears’ backfield and give the offense the type of identity they’ve been in search of.